ikolton/ML-BallCollector/README.md

 ---

 ### Part in Unity:
 First step was to create a good learning environment and agent to learn within it.
-One training are consists of the orange Agent, Ball, Target Area and Platform.
+One training area consists of the orange Agent, Ball, Target Area and Platform.

 At the beggining of each episode Target Area and Ball are spawned at random positions to prevent overfitting.
 Agent is spawned in the middle of the platform.
 ```code